gzussa/gwt-mousemanager/README.md

 #### Introduction

-Based on Jan's work <http://unixpapa.com/js/mouse.html>, the first release of GET-MouseManager only supports the correct browser behaviors marked in Green in the article.
+Based on Jan's work <http://unixpapa.com/js/mouse.html>, the first release of GWT-MouseManager only supports the correct browser behaviors marked in Green in the article.

 *“correct” Click Event Sequences:*